 - Attach the bare end of the wire with the black clip to the ground terminal of the energizer.
 Attach black alligator clip to the ground rod(s).

 - Insert battery adapter into the energizer.
 Attach red alligator clip from the adapter to the red “+” terminal of the battery.

 - Attach black alligator clip from the adapter to the black “–” terminal of the battery.

-- Make sure the energizer is unplugged before working on the fence or the energizer.
+- Make sure the power is turned off before working on the fence or the energizer.

-- If used with a 12v deep cycle battery, there is no case to protect the battery, so the battery will be exposed to the elements and risk of theft.
+- When using a 12V deep cycle battery, there is no case to protect the battery, so the battery will be exposed to the elements and risk of theft.

 - This unit is not modular, therefore it is not repairable.

 - Never place your head or upper spine near an electrified wire.
 Accidental head or neck contact can occur when pushing a voltage probe into the soil.
 Be careful when doing so to avoid head-to-wire contact!

 - Never attempt to step over or climb through an energized fence of any kind.